-From Generation III onward, Pokémon offspring will also inherit some of the Invidiual Values from the parents.
+From Generation 3 (Ruby/Sapphire) onward, Pokémon offspring will also inherit some of the Invidiual Values from the parents.
 (IVs are hidden values that improve your final stats.)

 The baby will inherit three stats from either parent.
 So if you were breeding a male Infernape and female Ninetales, the resulting Vulpix could inherit the HP and Defense IVs from Infernape and the Speed IV from Ninetails.

 The IVs chosen are random and in the case of the same one being selected twice, the former would be overwritten with the latter.
 For example, if the game chose Ninetails' HP and Attack, then Infernape's Attack, then the baby would only inherit two IVs - the HP from Ninetails and Attack from Infernape.